engineyard/ey-docs/pages/ips-setup-dns.md

-# Set up your domain and DNS for Cloud
+# Set up your domain and DNS for Engine Yard Cloud

-Anyone can access your web application on Cloud by the generic http://ec2-xxx-xx-xxx-xxx.compute-1.amazonaws.com/.
+Anyone can access your web application on Engine Yard Cloud by the generic http://ec2-xxx-xx-xxx-xxx.compute-1.amazonaws.com/.
 However, most users would rather have www.myapp.com to be the point of access.
-How can we accomplish that with Cloud?
+How can we accomplish that with Engine Yard Cloud?

-Domain Name System (DNS) services are not offered on Cloud.
+Domain Name System (DNS) services are not offered on Engine Yard Cloud.
 If you are currently using Engine Yard name servers, you need to register with a DNS service provider and update your registrar to use that provider's name servers.
 Check with your registrar; they may also offer control of your DNS zone records.

-## Setup Cloud to work with a DNS provider
+## Setup Engine Yard Cloud to work with a DNS provider

 This procedure uses the specific example of [[DNSimple|http://www.dnsimple.com]] as the service provider.
 Other service providers require similar steps.